 Health & Wellness

 Soluna – a free and confidential mental health support app designed to meet Californians between the ages of 13-25 wherever they are in their journey.
-Developed in collaboration with the Department of Health Care Services and Kooth, Soluna offers a wide array of resources and tools to help students find the support that’s right for them.
+In the Soluna app, you’ll find a wide variety of mental health resources and tools so that you can find the support that’s right for you including: interactive tools, coaches, unique content, your digital journal, breathing exercises & meditations plus community forums.

 Multicultural Stress Reduction Techniques